Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 All data generation and evaluation processes were manually audited and documented.
 This benchmark is intended solely for academic transparency and research reproducibility.

+# SECURITY NOTE
+ For access, use Hugging Face access token via environment variable, not hard-coded.
+See best practices in CONTRIBUTING.md

 # Citation
 If you use the PBSS framework or any part of this repository in your research, please cite the following paper:
 <pre>